warbe-maker/VBA-Component-Management/README.md

 ## Installation
 ### Provision of CompMan as a servicing Workbook instance
 1. Download and open the [CompMan.xlsb][1] Workbook.
 CompMan will setup its own default environment
-2. Confirm CompMan's self-setup of the [default environment](#compmans-default-files-and-folders-environment).
-Once the environment has been setup the downloaded and opened Workbook is saved into the [_CompMan_ folder](#compmans-default-files-and-folders-environment) and the downloaded Workbook is removed.
+2. Confirm CompMan's self _default environment_ setup (see below).
+When this step is completed the downloaded and opened Workbook is saved into the [_CompMan_ folder](#compmans-default-files-and-folders-environment) and the downloaded Workbook is removed.

+The CompMan services are now ready for being used by Workbooks which have the service(s) enabled.

 ### CompMan's default files and folders environment
 ```txt
 CompManServiced
 |